georgia-tech-db/evadb/docs/source/reference/udfs/custom.rst

         )
         self.model.eval()

+In this instance, we have configured the `cachable` and `batchable` attributes to `True`.
+As a result, EVA will cache the UDF outputs and utilize batch processing for increased efficiency.

 Forward
 --------

 An abstract method that must be implemented in your child class.
 The `forward` function receives the frames and runs the Deep Learning model on the frames.
 The logic for transforming the frames and running the models must be provided by you.
 The arguments that need to be passed are:

-- `input_signatures`: List[IOColumnArgument]
+- ``input_signatures``: List[IOColumnArgument]

   Data types of the inputs to the `forward` function must be specified.
-If no constraints are given, then no validation is done for the inputs.
+If no constraints are given, no validation is done for the inputs.

-- `output_signatures`: List[IOColumnArgument]
+- ``output_signatures``: List[IOColumnArgument]

-  Data types of the outputs to the `forward` function must be specified.
-If no constraints are given, then no validation is done for the inputs.
+  Data types of the outputs from the `forward` function must be specified.
+If no constraints are given, no validation is done for the inputs.

-A sample `forward` function is given below:
+A sample ``forward`` function is given below:

 .. code-block:: python